Works by this artist

 The Prices paid for all sold works are confidential.
 For Priceing details please call us at (250) 537-2421.

 Emily Carr was born in Victoria, British Colombia in 1871.
-After the death of her parents, she travelled to San Francisco where she attended the San Francisco Art Institute for two years (1890–1892).
-She later travelled to England to study.
-She attended Westminster School of Art in London followed by the Académie Colarossi in Paris.
-She returned to British Columbia to live in 1911.
+After the death of her parents she traveled to San Francisco and later to England to study art.
+She attended Westminster School of Art in London.
+Finally, she moved back to B.C. in 1911, after studying in France, particularly Academie Colarossi in Paris.

 If you would like additional photos/information or to purchase this item, sell work by this artist or have a question please fill out this form: